IEA expects an inflection in oil markets in 2023 when demand will exceed supply

 The IEA is not optimistic about the prospects for the Chinese economy, but nevertheless predicts that China will account for almost half of the global growth in oil demand (850,000 bpd) in 2023, and will outstrip India.

-If the recovery turns out to be stronger than the forecast, "the cushion of stocks in storage will disappear very quickly," said the head of the IEA, Fatih Birol, in the IEA’s latest oil bulletin.
+If the recovery turns out to be stronger than the forecast, "the cushion of stocks in storage will disappear very quickly," said the head of the IEA, Fatih Birol, in the latter’s latest oil bulletin.

 Russia remains the “dark horse” in this year’s oil outlook, as it is not clear how it will respond to the new sanctions due in February.
-In December, production decreased slightly to 11.2mbpd, but the consequences of the embargo on petroleum products, which are much more widely distributed in Europe, will be much more severe, the IEA says.
-Currently the agency is forecasting a decline in production of 1.6mn b/d in the first quarter and by 1.3mn b/d to 9.7mn b/d on average for the whole year compared to 2022, The Bell reports.
+In December, production decreased slightly to 11.2mn bpd, but the consequences of the embargo on petroleum products, which are much more widely distributed in Europe, will be much more severe, the IEA says.
+Currently the agency is forecasting a decline in production of 1.6mn bpd in the first quarter and of 1.3mn bpd to 9.7mn bpd on average for the whole year compared to 2022, The Bell reports.

 Russian President Vladimir Putin has already lost the winter energy battle with the West thanks to record imports of LNG and an unusually warm winter.
 Birol believes that Russia will also lose the wider energy war with the West starting with defeats in the coming quarters in the expanding oil sanctions war, and even more so in the coming years as Europe remakes its energy supplies.
 It will become increasingly clear that India and China will not be able to entirely replace Russia’s European customers, the IEA believes.

 On the same day the world's largest oil company, Saudi Aramco, released its outlook for 2023.
-It also hopes for a Chinese recovery and predicts additional demand for jet fuel, pointing to a shortage of new production of 4-6mn b/d.
+It also hopes for a Chinese recovery and predicts additional demand for jet fuel, pointing to a shortage of new production of 4mn-6mn bpd.

 After the IEA’s forecasts of record demand, the price of Brent rose above $87 – the level of early December – before falling back to $85 by the close of trading.

 For Russia the price of Brent is critical for the budget.
-The introduction of the crude embargo has already seen the Russian budget revenues tumble in December to end the year with a 2.3% of GDP deficit, almost all of which was due to a collapse in Urals oil prices in December.
-For 2023, the government is now forecasting that the deficit will increase from around 2% to 3% as a result of the changes in oil and gas revenues expected this year.
+The introduction of the crude embargo has already seen Russian budget revenues tumble in December to end the year with a 2.3% of GDP deficit, almost all of which was due to a collapse in Urals oil prices in December.
+For 2023, the government is now forecasting that the deficit will widen from around 2% to 3% as a result of the changes in oil and gas revenues expected this year.

 Currently it’s not unclear how the price of Urals will be affected by the new sanctions after February 5, but it is obvious that Russia cannot replace Europe with new customers for all oil products it currently exports there.
 Russia will have to reduce both refining and oil production as a result.
-Domestic experts consider $40 per barrel as the level that will cause server problems for the budget and in December-January, Russian oil already approached this level.
-However, Russia’s budget revenues may be rescued by the inflection in demand in the second half of the year that could push oil prices up sharply.
+Domestic experts consider $40 per barrel as the level that will cause severe problems for the budget and in December-January, Russian oil already approached this level.
+However, Russia’s budget revenues may be rescued by the inflection in demand in the second half of the year, which could push oil prices up sharply.